islamsaimoon/docker-network-lab/README.md

 | **Flask dashboard** | A minimal Python web application.
 The code lives in the [`app/`](./app/) directory.
 This container mounts a persistent volume so that state can survive container restarts. |
 | **Netshoot toolbox** | A container based on the [netshoot image](https://github.com/nicolaka/netshoot) loaded with tools like `ping`, `curl` and `tcpdump`.
 It helps engineers debug network connectivity within the Docker network. |

 The services share a custom Docker network (`ops_net`), which allows them to resolve each other by service name.
-Docker automatically creates the necessary Linux bridges, sets up IP addresses and provides service discovery when containers join the same network【588612204273761†L123-L140】【588612204273761†L153-L156】.
+Docker automatically creates the necessary Linux bridges, sets up IP addresses and provides service discovery when containers join the same network.

 ## Architecture diagram